 Universities and colleges in Quebec

-The Canadian Government says that academic training is increasingly important for anyone who hopes to work in Quebec, and it has the data to prove it.
+The Canadian Government says that an academic education is increasingly important for anyone who hopes to work in Quebec, and it has the data to prove it.
 In 2011, the unemployment rate among people aged 25 to 54 without a high school diploma was 18 percent.
 For those with at least a bachelor's degree, unemployment was a much lower: 5 percent.
 This is a wide gap, and according to the Government, it is only widening.

 Thankfully, dozens of Quebec schools are up to the task of meeting employer demand for more educated workers.
 The trick is knowing where to go.
 Unlike many other Canadian provinces, Quebec schools fall into two wholly distinct tiers: colleges and universities.
 Students must earn a college diploma before they can be admitted to a university, so it is important to understand the distinctions between the two systems.